pydata/pydata-sphinx-theme/docs/user_guide/header-links.rst

    }

 .. warning::
-   This might make your icon links behave unexpectedly and might over-ride default behavior, so make sure you know what you're doing!
+   This might make your icon links behave unexpectedly and might override the default behavior, so make sure you know what you're doing!